ggodoygeogama/smart-ocean-8bdb7/content/products/_index.md

         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contacto us directly for current availability.
+Check our post or contact us directly for current availability.
     - image: /img/illustrations-coffee-gear.svg
       text: >